hammadm12/kickstarter-analysis/README.md

 ### Outcomes Based on Goals
 ![](resources/Outcomes_vs_Goals.png)

-An immediate observation based on this
+An immediate observation based on this chart labeled "Outcomes Based on Goals," is that there were virtually no play cancelations.
+As we can see according to the legend, the line labeled